-Action Action H-6.3A Review and enforce the Harbor Management Plan for regulation of boathouses and seasonal rentals.
-End Action H-6.4A Continue to use, monitor and improve the neighborhood hotline.
-Imn
+Action Timeframe Responsible Party (lead in bold) Action H-6.3A Review and enforce the Harbor Management Plan for regulation of boathouses and seasonal rentals.
+End of 2027 Waterfront Commission, Director of Planning and Economic Development Action H-6.4A Continue to use, monitor and improve the neighborhood hotline.
+Immediate, ongoing City Manager